 Heart Disease: In recent years, a correlation between oral diseases and cardiovascular ailments has been noticed by the medical community.
 While researchers have not yet been able to precisely nail down the nature of this connection, it is well-acknowledged among experts.
 Doctors suggest erring on the side of caution since it is likely that issues like clogged arteries, endocarditis, and other heart diseases may have originated as inflammation and infection in the mouth.

-The Best Way to Look After Your Dental and Oral Health
+The Best Way To Look After Your Dental And Oral Health

-The elderly must take extra good care of themselves in the oral department, and here are some of the best ways.
+The elderly must take extra good care of themselves in the oral department and here are some of the best ways:

 Brush and Floss Regularly: Brushing your teeth twice daily with fluoride toothpaste and a soft toothbrush mandatory to maintain good hygiene.
 If you can do one better and add a flossing session after each brush, you would fare that much better.
 Flossing removes food particles and plaque that are stuck in places your brush cannot reach, which would eventually become breeding grounds for bacteria.
 A good routine will prevent infection and decay and leave you feeling nice and fresh.
+This dentist in Rockefeller Center also adds that it’s best to use a mouthwash as well after brushing and flossing.

 Clean Your Dentures Regularly: You need to pay particular attention to cleaning your dentures just like the way you would clean your natural teeth.
 A regular cleaning routine is essential for removing food particles to prevent harmful bacteria from breeding and thriving inside the mouth.
 You may keep your dentures scrupulously clean by using a denture cleaner or mild soap.